alixinne/glslt/README.md

 ## Run the program directly
 cargo run -- test.glsl

-## Or, install the glsltcc binary permanently
+## Or, install the glsltc binary permanently
-cargo install --force --path . glsltcc test.glsl
+cargo install --force --path . glsltc test.glsl
 ```

 To install the Python module for the latest stable version, you can use `pip`: